BretFisher/kubernetes-mastery/slides/k8smastery/install-microk8s.md

 --

 - Made by Canonical (Ubuntu).
 Installs using `snap`.
 Works nearly everywhere
-- Has lots of other features with its `microk8s.` CLI
+- Has lots of other features with its `microk8s` CLI

 --

 - But, requires you [install `snap`](https://snapcraft.io/docs/installing-snapd) if not on Ubuntu
 - Runs on containerd rather than Docker, no biggie
-- Needs alias setup for `microk8s.kubectl`
+- Needs alias setup for `microk8s kubectl`

 --